Join Multiple Tool

 Use the Join Multiple tool to combine two or more inputs based on a commonality between the input tables.
 By default, the tool outputs a full outer join.
 See Join Tool.

 - Join by Record Position: Select this option when the input tables to be joined have the same field structure, and the data is joined by its position within the two tables.

-- Join by Specific Field: Select this option when the input tables have one or more field in common (such as an ID) and the data is joined based on the shared field.
+- Join by Specific Fields: Select this option when the input tables have one or more fields in common (like an ID) and the data is joined based on the shared field.

 - If multiple join fields are desired, an additional row of join fields can be configured.
-Click on the drop down to choose additional join field per input.
+Select the dropdown to choose additional join field per input.

-- To delete a join field, select the field to be removed and click the delete button on the right.
+- To delete a join field, select the field to be removed and select the delete button "-" on the right.